 What Is Next?

 Can we expect new trends and developments for organizations to follow?
 For sure.
 And the upcoming events that Hyperight organizes are a perfect opportunity for you to get to know first hand.
-This September in Stockholm, the Data 2030 Summit happens.
+In September in Stockholm, the Data 2030 Summit happens.
 It addresses the latest data management challenges and solutions.
 In November, the 6th edition of the NDSML Summit happens.
 You will hear the newest updates for data scientists and enthusiasts there.
-Don’t wait long to sign in for any of these events, and why not both?